nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 Inside [`releasem`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/runtime1.go#L612-L619) function, the goroutine's [`stackguard0`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/runtime2.go#L405-L405) is set to [`stackPreempt`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/runtime1.go#L617-L617) to trigger an eventual cooperative preemption.
 Control is then transferred to the [g0](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/runtime2.go#L529) system goroutine, which belongs to the same kernel thread currently running the goroutine, to invoke the [`park_m`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L4089-L4142) function.

-Inside `park_m`, the goroutine status is set to waiting and the association between the goroutine and the kernel thread M is dropped.
+Inside `park_m`, the goroutine status is set to waiting and the association between the goroutine and the kernel thread `M` is dropped.
 Additionally, `gopark` receives an `unlockf` callback function, which is executed in `park_m`.
-If `unlockf` returns `false`, the parked goroutine is immediately made runnable again and rescheduled on the same M using [`execute`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L3221-L3265).
+If `unlockf` returns `false`, the parked goroutine is immediately made runnable again and rescheduled on the same `M` using [`execute`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L3221-L3265).
 Finally, the [`schedule`](#runtime-schedule) function is called to pick a runnable goroutine and execute it on this M.

-### Runtime `schedule`
+### Schedule Loop

-A function implemented in the Go runtime that identifies runnable goroutines and schedules them for execution.
+A function implemented in the Go runtime that identifies runnable goroutines and execute it.
 This function is used when a new kernel thread is created, a goroutine is parked or preempted, [`Gosched`](https://pkg.go.dev/runtime#Gosched) is called, when a goroutine finishes system call or when a goroutine returns.

 <!--